Hepatitis C

 - Member of the Flavivirus family.

-- Spread mostly by blood-borne transmission.
+- Spread mainly through blood-borne transmission.

 There's more to see -- the rest of this topic is available only to subscribers.